kgnandanwar/Object-Segmentation-for-Manipulation/README.md

 Problem Statement:

-Read a depth image with defined defines the camera intrinsic and extrinsic parameters.
+Read a depth image with defined defines the camera's intrinsic and extrinsic parameters.

-Extend this code to:
+Extended this code to:
 1. Deproject the depth image to a point cloud.
 2. Filter the objects on the table (remove the table from the point cloud).
 3. Project the point cloud to a depth map from a top-down view, and save the depth map as an image.